gitkraken/vscode-gitlens/README.md

         -  *Open Commit in Remote* (if available), *Open All Changes*, *Open All Changes with Working Tree*, *Open Files*, *Open Revisions*, *Copy Commit ID to Clipboard*, *Copy Commit Message to Clipboard*, *Show Commit Details*, *Compare with Index (HEAD)*, *Compare with Working Tree*, *Compare with Selected* (when available), *Select for Compare*, *Cherry Pick Commit (via Terminal)* (when available), *Push to Commit (via Terminal)* (when available), *Revert Commit (via Terminal)* (when available), *Rebase to Commit (via Terminal)* (when available), *Reset to Commit (via Terminal)*  (when available), *Create Branch (via Terminal)...*, *Create Tag (via Terminal)...*, and *Refresh* commands
       - Context menus for each changed file provide
         - *Open Changes*, *Open Changes with Working File*, *Open File*, *Open Revision*, *Open File in Remote*, *Open Revision in Remote*, *Apply Changes*, and *Show Commit File Details* commands
+      - Inline toolbars for each changed file provide an *Open File* command

 - **Remotes** &mdash; lists the remotes
   - Indicates the direction of the remote (fetch, push, both), remote service (if applicable), and repository path